w796933/dockerfiles-2/_desktop/base-gui/README.md

 A common base image for **desktop** images based on **Fedora**.

-The included `entrypoint` script:

- 1. Modifies user/group IDs if XUID/XGID environment variables are set.

- 2. Enforces ownership of volumes and bind mounts in /data.

- 3. Executes the given parameters as "user".
+Any user's home directory will be overridden to `/data` inside a container which then must be writable by an arbitrary user on the host.
+This is not a multi-user environment so let it be world writable, allowing us to drop all linux capabilities, including SETUID and CHOWN.
+All of this is necessary so every container can have it's own skeleton home directory in an easily disposable volume without an entrypoint script and dangerous linux capabilities.

-Recent RPM Fusion installers are available in `/usr/src/rpmfusion`.
+Recent RPM Fusion installers are available in `/usr/share/rpmfusion`.

 ## Usage

-Recommended docker run options:
+Docker run options:

- * `-e XUID=${UID} -e XGID=${GID}` to match user IDs
+To match the host user/group IDs:

+ * `-u $UID:$GID`

+To share important configuration files (read-only):

+ * `-v /etc/passwd:/etc/passwd:ro`

- * `-v /tmp/.X11-unix:/tmp/.X11-unix:ro -e DISPLAY="unix${DISPLAY}"` for graphics via X11
+ * `-v /etc/group:/etc/group:ro`

- * `-v /run/user/${UID}/pulse:/run/user/pulse:ro` for sound via PulseAudio
+ * `-v /etc/machine-id:/etc/machine-id:ro`

- * `-v /etc/localtime:/etc/localtime:ro` to inherit the timezone
+ * `-v /etc/localtime:/etc/localtime:ro`

+For local audio and graphics:

+ * `-v /run/user/$UID/pulse:/run/user/$UID/pulse:ro`

- * `-v /etc/machine-id:/etc/machine-id:ro` to inherit the machine ID
+ * `-v /tmp/.X11-unix:/tmp/.X11-unix:ro`

+	 * `-e DISPLAY="unix${DISPLAY}"`

- * `--device=/dev/dri:/dev/dri:rw` to allow direct access to the graphics card(s)
+To allow direct access to graphics and audio devices:

+ * `--device=/dev/dri:/dev/dri:rw`

- * `--device=/dev/snd:/dev/snd:rw` to allow direct access to audio devices
+ * `--device=/dev/snd:/dev/snd:rw`

- * `--cap-drop=ALL --cap-add={AUDIT_WRITE,CHOWN,SETGID,SETUID}` to limit capabilities

- 	 * These are still necessary until native UID mapping.
+To drop all linux capabilities:

+ * `--cap-drop=ALL`

+Finally, mount the necessary directories in `/data` for the application.

 ## Host requirements